 “When individual differences are really getting on your nerves, it can help to change your focus to the shared goals and tasks at hand rather than the different ways individuals have of approaching them.”

 Think of it like a sporting team, Read says.
 “The goal is to win, but this requires teammates in a range of roles to get the job done.
 When the focus is on the goal you share, differences are minimised, and at best, even celebrated.”

 Ultimately, it’s important to accept that you can’t change everyone around you, nor should you want to.
 “Change your belief that working with people like you would be preferable.
 As long as you have a united approach, underpinned by respect and the assumption that others are capable, then working with people different from ourselves can be a positive experience.”

-NZ Source: Independent research conducted by Nature on behalf of SEEK.
-Interviewing 4k Kiwis annually
+Source: Independent research conducted by Nature of behalf of SEEK, interviewing 4000 Kiwis annually.
+Published November 2021.